n8n-io/n8n-docs/docs/source-control/using.md

 	--8<-- "_snippets/environments/push-pull-menu-state.md"

-1. In the **Commit and push changes** modal, select what you want to push.
+1. In the **Commit and push changes** modal, select which workflows you want to push. n8n automatically pushes tags, and variable and credential names.

-	!!! note "Variables"
-		n8n syncs variable names, but not variable values.
-Refer to [Credentials and variable values](#credentials-and-variable-values) for more information and workarounds.

 1. Enter a commit message.
 This should be a one sentence description of the changes you're making.
 1. Select **Commit and Push**. n8n sends the work to Git, and displays a success message on completion.